wichmann-lab/python-psignifit/docs/basic-usage.md

 # Basic usage

-In this guide, we show the main features of *python-psignifit*.
-Please look at the [installation guide](./install_guide) for instructions how to install this package.
+In this guide, we show the main features of *psignifit*.
+Please look at the [installation guide](./install_guide) for instructions on how to install this package.

-*python-psignifit* is a toolbox to fit psychometric functions.
+*psignifit* is a toolbox to fit psychometric functions.
 It comes with tools to visualize and evaluate the fit.